Benudhar Rajkhowa: Early life and career

 Benudhar Rajkhowa was born on 11 December 1872 to Suchadaram Rajkhowa and Hirawati Rajkhowa in Dibrugarh district of Assam.
-After having primary education in Dibrugarh he had left for Kolkata for higher education.
+After having primary education in Dibrugarh he had left for Calcutta for higher education.
 Returning home, he worked in various posts like Extra Assistant Commissioner, Deputy commissioner under the ruling British Government.

 Literacy Works

 Rajkhowa was also an editor of the Bijuli magazine from 1890 to 1892.
-He started writing in Junaki, a leading Assamese in that period.
+He started writing in Jonaki, a leading Assamese in that period.